Woodlands Train Checkpoint: History

-The planned Johor Bahru–Singapore Rapid Transit System is expected to replace shuttle train services to Woodlands Train Checkpoint by 2026, possibly leading to the station's closure.
+This station will be closed in 2028 for the expansion of Woodlands Checkpoint.
+Passenger traffic will be diverted to the Johor Bahru–Singapore Rapid Transit System, which will improve service frequencies.

 Train services

-A shuttle train service, known as the Shuttle Tebrau, links Woodlands Train Checkpoint with Johor Bahru Sentral.
+A diesel powered shuttle train service, known as the Shuttle Tebrau and operated by KTM, links Woodlands Train Checkpoint with Johor Bahru Sentral.
 There are 31 trips daily: 17 trips from Johor Bahru and 14 trips from Woodlands.
 KTM Intercity train services that previously linked Woodlands Train Checkpoint with various destinations in Malaysia were truncated to terminate at Johor Bahru Sentral following the introduction of the shuttle train service on 1 July 2015.

-The Eastern and Oriental Express luxury train has its terminus at Woodlands Train Checkpoint.
+The diesel powered Eastern and Oriental Express (E&O) has its southern terminus at Woodlands Train Checkpoint.
+The E&O is a luxury train that is run by Belmond Limited, the same operator of the Venice-Simplon Orient Express.
+From 1993 to 2021, the E&O has been used as a means of recreational travel between Singapore and Bangkok with stopovers at places of interest in Malaysia and Thailand.
+Since 2022, it has been suspended due to the Covid-19 pandemic.
+It resumed operations in February 2024 between Singapore and Malaysian venues.

 Transport connections

-Woodlands Train Checkpoint features a domestic public bus stop is served by following public buses: to Kranji MRT station, Marsiling MRT station, Woodlands Bus Interchange at Woodlands MRT station and Woodlands North MRT station.

-In addition, it also features both a domestic taxi stand and a domestic ride-hail (private hire cars) stand.
+Woodlands Train Checkpoint features both a domestic taxi stand and a domestic ride-hail (private hire cars) stand.